 The Russell 2500™ Index measures the performance of the small to mid-cap segment of the U.S. equity universe, commonly referred to as “smid” cap.
 The Russell 2500™ Index is a subset of the Russell 3000® Index.
 It includes approximately 2500 of the smallest securities based on a combination of their market cap and current index membership.
 The Russell 2500™ Index is constructed to provide a comprehensive and unbiased barometer for the small to mid-cap segment.
 The Index is completely reconstituted annually to ensure larger stocks do not distort the performance and characteristics of the true small to mid-cap opportunity set.

-The Russell 2500™ is used as the benchmark.
-The Index is unmanaged and represents total returns including reinvestment of dividends.
-The benchmark is used for comparative purposes only and generally reflects the comparable risk or investment style of the Firm’s strategy.
-The investment portfolios underlying the Index are different from the investments in the portfolios managed by the Firm.
+The Russell 2500™ Index are used as the benchmarks.
+The Indexes are unmanaged and represents total returns including reinvestment of dividends.
+The benchmarks are used for comparative purposes only and generally reflects the comparable risk or investment style of the Firm’s strategy.
+The investment portfolios underlying the Indexes are different from the investments in the portfolios managed by the Firm.
 Certain accounts may also use other benchmarks not listed in the GIPS composite report.
 The Verification and Performance Examination Report does not cover the benchmark returns included in the GIPS composite report.

 Carbon Emissions (Scope1 Wtd.
 Avg., mt.) is a weighted average of companies’ reported or estimated Scope 1 greenhouse gas emissions measured in metric tons.
 Scope 1 emissions are those from sources owned or controlled by the company.
 The assessment is sourced from MSCI’s Carbon Metrics database.
 Companies not included in the MSCI Carbon Metrics database are not included in the weighted average calculation for the portfolio or the benchmark.
 The portfolio is assessed quarterly compared to the weighted average emissions (reported or estimated as sourced from the MSCI Carbon Metrics database) of the Russell 2500™ index.
-The fund’s weighted average emissions will be at least 80% lower than that of the index.
+The fund’s weighted average emissions aims to be at least 80% lower than that of the index.